palma-ice/FastIsostasy/PR-description.md

 - max column length is 94 characters for better rendering in github... etc.

 Misc:
 - Any future task is tagged with "TODO" as comment.
-This combines with the TODOS extension of VScode (and allows to spot tasks with a simple search across documents, even without the extension).
+This combines well with the TODOS extension of VScode and allows spotting tasks with a simple search across documents, even without the VScode extension.
+- Removed the option of static load, which is very specific to benchmark tests and makes the code longer / less intelegible.
+The performance advantage we were gaining from the static load option is minor now that the computation is accelerated.